Mezcal Bottle Ilustrations

 Mezcal Production

-In 1997, mezcal was granted Denomination of Origin, a status that greatly restricts commercial and legal use of the word.
-Therefore, all certified mezcal today is made in North America, to be more specific, Mexico.
-Although maguey grows in most states in Mexico, only nine states are allowed to legally produce mezcal.
-These states include Oaxaca, Tamaulipas, San Luis Potosi, Zacatecas, Guerrero, Durango, Puebla, Guanajuato, and Michoacan.
+In 1997, mezcal was granted Denomination of Origin, a status that seriously limits what can be considered "actual" mezcal, and how it is marketed as such.
+One of requirements of the denomination is that spirits labeled as "mezcal" needs to be produced within Mexico.
+Although maguey grows in most states in Mexico, only nine states are allowed to legally produce mezcal, including Oaxaca, Tamaulipas, San Luis Potosi, Zacatecas, Guerrero, Durango, Puebla, Guanajuato, and Michoacan.

 Agave